How WE Keep Boys & Girls Clubs Safe

 - All will be asked if they have had contact with anyone who has a confirmed case of the Coronavirus or is currently awaiting results in the last 14 days.
 If yes, they will be sent home and unable to return to work until after quarantine period has elapsed.

-- Staff are strongly suggested to wear a mask provided by the club and gloves while working with our families.
+- Staff are required to wear a mask provided by the club and recommented they wear gloves while working with our families.

 - Youth and Staff will wash their hands upon arrival and every 30 minutes there after.

 - Ratio’s will be kept to 1:9.
 No groups will exceed 10 including youth & staff.
 These groups are kept together throughout the entire week.
 Groups are never combined.

 - Space between youth during table work is labeled with tape.

 - Group areas are limited to 10 people.

 - Encourage social distancing in groups, keeping members 6 feet apart.

 - Do not combine groups or meals or snacks.